Open for Dining - Season Passes are on sale!

 2023/24 Lift Ticket Refund Policy

-• The guest cancels or reschedules a full 72 hours in advance of their reservation -or-
+• The guest cancels (a $10 processing fee will be applied to all cancellations) or reschedules a full 72 hours in advance of their reservation -or-

 • The guest purchased trip insurance when booking their tickets and they are within the confines of the policy refund terms and conditions -or-